KATI TUOMINEN-NIITTYLÄ (Finnish, b. 1947)

 6.25" H x 9" W x 9.5" D

-Kati Tuominen-Niittylä (Finish, b.
+Kati Tuominen-Niittylä (Finnish, b.
 1947) is an internationally acclaimed ceramic artist living and working in Helsinki, Finland.
-Her elegant minimalist works blend multiple techniques with extraordinary skill alternating between wheel-throwing, casting, and hand-building with a prevalence of textured, carved surfaces, and all of which are high-fired.
+Her elegant minimalist works blend multiple techniques with extraordinary skill alternating between wheel-throwing, casting, and hand-building with a prevalence of textured, carved surfaces, all of which are high-fired.
 Evoking archetypal silhouettes reminiscent of functional vessels such as buckets and basketry, as well as shapes found in nature, Tuominen-Niittylä creates objects that are refined and sophisticated yet with a rough plainness that is further emphasized by the earthy neutral hues.
 The objects appear almost ancient or geological.
-The interchanging of techniques also affords a uniqueness to each piece and it often leads to new details and finishes.
+The interchanging of techniques also affords uniqueness to each piece and it often leads to new details and finishes.
 Although the works are suggestive of ancient functional forms, Tuominen-Niittylä creates each piece purely with artistic purpose.

-Tuominen-Niittylä studied at the Aalto University School of Arts, Architecture and Design.
+Tuominen-Niittylä studied at the Aalto University School of Arts, Architecture, and Design.
 She is a member of the Arabia Art Department Society and has designed for Arabia Studios.
 Her work is in the permanent collections of numerous public institutions including the Victoria & Albert Museum in London, the Finnish State Collections, and the Shigaraki Cultural Park Museum in Japan.